-As federal immigration enforcement intensifies under President Trump’s mass deportation initiative, child welfare systems across multiple states are confronting an unprecedented surge in cases where children are left without parental care following arrests.
-Legal experts and child advocates warn that existing guardianship frameworks are inadequate to handle the scale of family separations now occurring nationwide.
+As federal immigration enforcement intensifies under President Trump’s mass deportation initiative, child welfare systems across multiple states are confronting a surge in cases where children are left without parental care following arrests.
+The existing guardianship frameworks face challenges in handling family separations occurring nationwide.

 State Response to Immigration-Related Child Welfare Cases